Trigger finger

 The problem is generally idiopathic (no known cause).
-There may be an association with diabetes.
+People with diabetes might be relatively prone to trigger finger.
 The pathophysiology is enlargement of the flexor tendon and the A1 pulley of the tendon sheath.
 While often referred to as a type of stenosing tenosynovitis (which implies inflammation) the pathology is mucoid degeneration.
-Mucoid degeneration is when fibrous tissue such as tendon has less organized collagen, more abundant extra-cellular matrix, and changes in the cells (fibrocytes) to act and look more like cartilage cells (chondroid metaplasia).
+Mucoid degeneration is when fibrous tissue, such as tendon, has less organized collagen, more abundant extracellular matrix, and changes in the cells (fibrocytes) to act and look more like cartilage cells (chondroid metaplasia).
 Diagnosis is typically based on symptoms and signs after excluding other possible causes.

 Trigger digits can resolve without treatment.
 Treatment options that are disease modifying include steroid injections and surgery.
 Splinting immobilization of the finger may or may not be disease modifying.

 Signs and symptoms

 Symptoms include catching or locking of the involved finger when it is forcefully flexed.
 There may be tenderness in the palm of the hand near the last skin crease (distal palmar crease).
 Often a nodule can be felt in this area.
 There is some evidence that idiopathic trigger finger behaves differently in people with diabetes.